show episodes

 Monthly

 Learn from history's Greatest Minds — and find Timeless ideas you can apply to business and life.
 Every episode we explore a Lindy book: We strive to become polymaths like our investing and business icons, pulling the Big Ideas from a wide range of disciplines to help us become better investors and operators.
-For the curious mind seeking Worldly Wisdom. rationalvc.com “In my whole life, I have known no wise people who didn’t read all the time — none, zero. [...]
-I constantly see people rise ...
+For the curious-minded seeking Worldly Wisdom. rationalvc.com “In my whole life, I have known no wise people who didn’t read all the time — none, zero. [...]
+I constantly see people ris ...

 continue reading